tapa8728/React/src/components/Person/Planning.md

 	- App
 		- Layout
 			- Toolbar (fixed, will always show)
+				- Drawer toggle
+				- logo
+				- navigation items
 			- Side Drawer (fixed, will always show)
+			 	- navigation items (can be shared with toolbar)
+			 	- logo (can be shared with toolbar)
 			- Backdrop (fixed, will always show)
+				- html code.
 			- Footer (fixed, will always show)
 			- {props.children} : variable based on what we are rendering currently eg: Landing page, checkout page etc.
+				- Burger Builder Page

+	### Burger Builder Page:
+		This page is supposed to give us the build controls - where we add the ingredients to the burger : meat, salad, cheese, fries etc. and a checkout button.
+			- Build Controls
+			- Burger
+			- Modal